Published On: Jun 03 2011 10:57:13 AM EDTUpdated On: Jul 14 2014 02:00:00 AM EDT

 Garth starred in several made-for-TV movies throughout the '90s.
 After the show ended in 2000, she was a regular in the Amanda Bynes sitcom "What I Like About You" and reprised her role of Kelly for the "90210" spin-off in 2008-10.
 Her most recent role was in the 2013 TV movie "Holidaze" and she now stars alongside her "90210" co-star Tori Spelling in the ABC Family sitcom "Mystery Girls."

 Ian Ziering played Steve Sanders, who went from a light-hearted, brash, rich kid to a more mature character during the actor's run on all 10 of the show's seasons.

 Ziering has appeared in several TV shows following "90210," including joining former castmates Garth on "What I Like About You" and Priestley for "Side Order of Life."
 He also made the semifinal round in season four of "Dancing with the Stars" in 2007, appeared in the indie drama "McKenna Shoots for the Stars" and made a cameo in the Adam Sandler-Andy Samberg comedy "That's My Boy."
 But his most infamous role came in the SyFy channel's instant cult classic "Sharknado" in 2013.
-He's also reprising his "Sharknado" role in the sequel, ""Sharknado 2: The Second One," premiering on July 30, 2014.
+He also reprised his "Sharknado" role in the 2014 sequel, ""Sharknado 2: The Second One."